Measuring the metacognition of AI: Discussion

 We applied our approach in the context of simple binary discrimination tasks.
 However, it should be noted that the challenge of evaluating AI metacognition requires not only robust metrics but also the development of adequate tasks—specifically, tasks that actively engage the targeted metacognitive skills.
 For example, to evaluate the metacognitive competencies at stake in the ``AI decision-making'' scenario, we advocate for the use of experimental paradigms where the model must manage the exploration-exploitation trade-off (a dimension not addressed in our experiments).
 The classic paradigm for this is the multi-armed bandit problem \cite{lattimore2020bandit}.
 Another compelling example is the \textit{Eleusis Benchmark} recently proposed by David Louapre in Ref.~\cite{louapre2026}.
 In this task, the agent must find a hidden rule behind a sequence of cards.
 To do so, it samples evidence at each turn by playing a new card and receiving feedback, and then decides whether to commit to an answer.
 Crucially, the more delayed the successful guess and the more wrong answers, the less points.
 This creates a critical tension: responding too early leads to errors due to uncertainty, while responding too late costs points.
 While Louapre identified distinct ``player profiles''—ranging from reckless to cautious—our research adds a crucial layer to this observation: we have demonstrated that a single LLM is capable of strategic flexibility.
 Rather than being locked into one profile, these models can shift their behavior when the cost of error and context change.
 Finally, integrating such tasks with our psychophysical analysis would allow for a much finer characterization of AI metacognition.
+In ref.~\cite{kumaran2026causal}, the authors consider four-option multiple-choice questions plus an abstention option to investigate whether the AI chooses to abstain under low confidence.
+One possible extension of this setup would be to explicitly manipulate the level of risk specified in the prompt, in order to study whether the AI adjusts its abstention behavior in a context-sensitive manner.